lookoutconference/lookoutconference.github.io/pages/theme.md

 Roderick Frazier Nash published his seminal Wilderness text, *Wilderness and the American Mind*, in the 1970s, establishing that Wilderness is both a physical space and a human concept.
 The fire lookout, too, exists in both spaces.

 * Lookouts were built for official purposes—watching over valuable timber and monitoring fire.
-* However, placing a person on a mountaintop often inspires a **"Wilderness of the mind"**: the human mind runs wild, starting books, championing the environment, and connecting to nature.
+* However, placing a person on a mountaintop often inspires a **"wilderness of the mind"**: the human mind runs wild, starting books, championing the environment, and connecting to nature.
 * This theme focuses on the internal, conceptual space of fire lookouts that occurs within the human mind.

 ### 4. Lookouts and a Wilderness Quality

-This theme explores how lookouts might help maintain or even **enhance the Wilderness experience**.
+This theme explores how lookouts might help maintain or even **enhance the wilderness experience**.

 * Some may argue that the architecture of the lookout is part of the larger architecture of the Wilderness.
 * This session may act as a counter-argument to lookout purism, which often rejects the lookout structure within Wilderness.